 Remember that you can write off:

-Handling these aspects of finance and taxes can be daunting for most business owners.
-The tax codes are complicated and any mistakes can create a situation that the IRS may want to investigate.
+Handling all of the necessary aspects of finance and taxes can be daunting for most business owners.
+The tax codes are complicated and one small mistake can create a situation that the IRS may want to investigate.
 It is in the best interest of small business owners to hire an independent local CPA to handle their financial affairs.